Don’t Touch Me: the Dos and Don’ts of Physical Adjustments in Class

 Changing a pose, however, doesn’t feel so nice.
 If someone needs help getting into an asana, by all means, give him or her an assist.
 But if all you’re doing is changing the shape of someone’s body to make it look ‘right’ or ‘wrong,’ back off.

 I once took a yoga class where the instructor tried to physically move my body to make it fit into a cookie-cutter version of what each pose is ‘supposed’ to look like.
-Not only was this physically painful at times, I felt awful afterwards.
+Not only was this physically painful at times, I felt awful afterward.

 The only time we should ever be trying to change a yogi’s pose is if they’re about to hurt themselves.
 Otherwise, stick to adjusting.